-The Birmingham International Airport (BHM) is a vital and growing economic catalyst.
+The Birmingham-Shuttlesworth International Airport (BHM) is a vital and growing economic catalyst.
 The airport provides commercial air operations and facilitates general aviation services for businesses and individuals across the state.

 Passenger surveys conducted as part of the study indicated a further impact on the region.
 When interviewed, visitors flying in from another city revealed that they spent an average of $177.22 per day while staying in the city and stayed an average of 3.4 nights.
 Once calculated, the report indicated $285 million in airport-generated tourist expenditures.
 The tourism expenditures were further induced to show its impact on the region and added an additional $243 million that otherwise would not have been generated in the Birmingham economy.

-The direct, indirect and induced spending results combine to form a total of $567 million, which represents the total spending impact of the aviation activities of the BIA.
+The direct, indirect and induced spending results combine to form a total of $567 million, which represents the total spending impact of the aviation activities of BHM.
 In addition, research showed other local aviation-related expenditures deposited $426 million into the region’s economy.

-When combined, the spending-generated and expenditure-reported totals amount to nearly $1 Billion annual economic impact of Birmingham International on the economy of the Birmingham Region, as well as 16,000 direct and indirect jobs and more than $444 million of additional payroll to the Birmingham MSA.
+When combined, the spending-generated and expenditure-reported totals amount to nearly $1 billion annual economic impact of Birmingham-Shuttlesworth International Airport on the economy of the Birmingham region, as well as 16,000 direct and indirect jobs and more than $444 million of additional payroll to the Birmingham MSA.

-In FY 2005 Birmingham International Airport received more than $17 Million in Federal Grants, bringing a five year total of more than $72 Million to Birmingham and speaking directly to the FAA’s confidence in Birmingham.
+In FY 2005, Birmingham-Shuttlesworth International Airport received more than $17 million in federal grants, bringing a five year total of more than $72 million to Birmingham and speaking directly to the FAA’s confidence in Birmingham.
 These funds were allocated for and spent on capital projects performed by local contractors and consultants, further increasing the overall value of the airport to the local economy.

 BHM is home to four major airlines servicing 100 daily flights to 23 cities for more than 2.6 million passengers each year.
 By maintaining a clean and fresh terminal with modern travel amenities, the Airport Authority is able to provide safe, convenient, accessible air service as well as world class customer service for the benefit of all citizens, business and visitors.